standard-for-public-code/standard-for-public-code/GOVERNANCE.md

 ### Voting

-Every team member has 1 vote.
+Every steering team member has 1 vote.
 All votes are recorded publicly.

 Many of the day-to-day project maintenance tasks can be done by a lazy consensus model.